AbuCTF/abuctf.github.io/_posts/2024-06-16-PreSecurity.md

 **Cookie:**

-Data sent to the server to help remember your information (see cookies task for more information).
+Data sent to the server to help remember your information.

 **Common Response Headers**